ms-iot/iot-core-azure-dm-client/docs/time-management.md

 - The time zone.
 - The time synchronization server.
-- The time service on the Windows machine.
+- The Time Service on the Windows machine.

 ### Time Zone and Synchronization Server